 First State Bank History

 When First State Bank first opened its doors in 1935 its resources consisted of $62,500 in capital stock.
-Assets have grown to $284,000,000, with capital in excess of $30 million.
-First State Bank currently employs fifty-four full and/or part-time employees between all locations.
+Assets have grown to $325,000,000, with capital in excess of $37 million.
+First State Bank currently employs one hundred thirteen full and/or part-time employees between all locations.

 February 1976, Russell Johnson and Robert Van Diest jointly announced the pending sale of controlling interest in the First State Bank.
 March of that same year it was announced that the final approval of the sale of the controlling interest in the First State Bank had been received by the Federal Banking authorities and that the purchase had been completed.

 1983 – Discount brokerage services were offered to bank customers through Bankers Systems Brokerage Service.
-In August of 1989, First State Bank began offering full brokerage service and that continues today under the name of First State Bank Investment Services, First State Bank offers these services through Financial Network Investment Corporation.
+In August of 1989, First State Bank began offering full brokerage service and that continues today under the name of First State Bank Investment Services, First State Bank offers these services through Cetera Advisor Networks LLC.

 1984 Stanhope Insurance Agency Stanhope, Iowa